 Mediation is not usually appropriate for divorces involving domestic violence.
 Trying to reach a balance based on mutual respect is challenging enough without an added element of physical violence or the threat of violence.

 If the domestic abuse survivor wishes to move ahead with mediation, they can meet separately with the mediator.
 The mediator relays the information to the other party.
-Even online mediations can be separate to ensure the safety and comfort of the victim.
+Even online mediation can be separate to ensure the safety and comfort of the victim.

 What to Bring to Mediation